RestKit/RestKit/Code/Search/README.md

 	// Create the managed object contexts and start indexing [managedObjectStore createManagedObjectContexts];
-	[managedObjectStore startIndexingPrimaryManagedObjectContext];
+	[managedObjectStore startIndexingPersistentStoreManagedObjectContext];

 ```

-Once indexing is configured, an instance of `RKSearchIndexer` will observe the primary managed object context for save notifications.
+Once indexing is configured, an instance of `RKSearchIndexer` will observe the persistent store managed object context for save notifications.
 On save, any managed objects whose entities were configured for indexing will have their searchable attributes tokenized and stored as a to-many relationship to the `RKSearchWordEntity` entity.

 ### Performing a Search